Dustyik/TwitterAIproj/Backend/readme.md

 To start the server:
 1. install the necessary python packages with the command:
-$ pip install -r requirements.txt
+$pip install -r requirements.txt
 2. start the server with the command:
-$ python server.py
+$python server.py